 where the minus sign arises from the crossing of the initial quark into the final state.
-Note that a similar relation does not hold for polarized DIS, since in this case there is no helicity projector in the quark trace.
-That being said, parity-violating terms in processes with an initial gluon actually vanish after integration due to charge conjugation arguments, since this contribution is antisymmetric under the exchange of a parton $a$ with an antiparton $\bar{a}$ ($\hat{\sigma}_a = -\hat{\sigma}_{\bar{a}}$).
+Note that a similar relation does not hold for polarized DIS since in this case there is no helicity projector in the quark trace.
+That being said, parity-violating terms in processes with an initial gluon actually vanish after integration due to charge conjugation arguments since this contribution is antisymmetric under the exchange of a parton $a$ with an antiparton $\bar{a}$ ($\hat{\sigma}_a = -\hat{\sigma}_{\bar{a}}$).
 These terms are only relevant if, e.g., the charge of the final jets is observed.

-Special attention should be given to the contributions arising the processes $q+W/Z\rightarrow q+q'+\bar{q'}$, since they can involve more than one partonic trace.
-Depending on trace structure of the matrix element considered, relations similar to those of equations \ref{eq_cross_q} and \ref{eq_cross_g} may be used.
-The other non-trivial case are the new anomalous diagrams involving quarks triangles, which only contribute to $Z$-boson exchange.
+Special attention should be given to the contributions arising from the processes $q+W/Z\rightarrow q+q'+\bar{q'}$, since they can involve more than one partonic trace.
+Depending on the trace structure of the matrix element considered, relations similar to those of Eqs. \ref{eq_cross_q} and \ref{eq_cross_g} may be used.
+The other non-trivial cases are the new anomalous diagrams involving quark triangles, which only contribute to $Z$-boson exchange.
 These cancel out if the two members of each weak isospin doublet are considered.